ambient-innovation/ambient-toolbox/docs/features/admin.md

 # Django Admin

 This toolbox provides an abundance of useful helpers for the django admin site.
-Please note that you need to install the `view-layer` extension of `ai-django-core` to use any form-related helpers:
+Please note that you need to install the `view-layer` extension of `ambient-toolbox` to use any form-related helpers:

-    pip install ai-django-core[view-layer]
+    pip install ambient-toolbox[view-layer]

 ## Admin classes